On the inclusion of non-concurrent controls in platform trials with an interim analysis: Simulation Study

 \subsection{Data generation and considered design parameters}

 We evaluate the performance of the proposed estimators in platform trials without time trends, as well as in trials that contain temporal drifts of different patterns and strengths.

 Consider a platform trial with two experimental arms, as described in Section \ref{sec_designsetting} and illustrated in Figure \ref{fig:trial_design}.
+We assume uniform recruitment of one patient per time unit, such that $t_j=j$, and block randomization with block sizes of 4 and 6 in periods 1 and 2, respectively.
 The continuous outcome $y_j$ for patient $j$ is then drawn from a normal distribution according to $y_j \sim \mathcal{N}(\mu, \sigma^2)$ with

 where $\eta_0$ and $\theta_k$ are the response in the control arm and the effect of treatment $k$.
 The function $f(j)$ denotes the time trend with a magnitude parameterized by the parameter $\lambda$.
 In particular, we consider the following time trend patterns: